Matt Vierling Preview, Player Props: Tigers vs. Astros

 Matt Vierling At The Plate

-- Vierling has reached base via a hit in 63 games this year (of 102 played), and had multiple hits in 25 of those games.
+- Vierling has picked up a hit in 63 of 103 games this year, with multiple hits 25 times.

-- He has hit a long ball in 5.9% of his games this season, and 1.8% of his chances at the plate.
+- He has homered in 5.8% of his games this season, and 1.7% of his trips to the dish.

-- In 19.6% of his games this season, Vierling has picked up at least one RBI.
-In six of those games (5.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Vierling has driven in a run in 20 games this year (19.4%), including six games with more than one RBI (5.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.